TheSilvered/nest/docs/c_api/c_api-sequence.md

 **Description:**

-Creates a new array object of the specified lenght.
+Creates a new array object of the specified length.

+!!!warning
     The objects inside the array must be set manually, each entry in the array takes one reference of the object inserted.

 **Parameters:**